-Say you have set out $200k for your influencer marketing budget.
-Now, either you can go with one mega influencer, who will promote one post of your product on their profile, or hire 20-30 small influencers, who are an expert of your niche for the same price.
+Say you have set aside $200k for your influencer marketing budget.
+Now, either you can go with one mega influencer who will promote one post of your product on their profile or hire 20-30 small influencers who are experts in your niche for the same price.

-Where will you get more conversion?
+Where will you get more conversions?
 Let’s glance at an expert’s findings.

-It proves that micro influencers, with their dedicated audience, can help you get higher conversion without squandering off big bucks.
+It proves that micro-influencers, with their dedicated audience, can help you get higher conversions without squandering away big bucks.

 What brand works with micro-influencers?

-Does that mean there is no hope for B2B business, to generate awareness with influencer marketing?
+Does that mean there is no hope for B2B businesses to generate awareness through influencer marketing?

 Luckily, that’s not the case!

 As long as your audience is present on social media platforms, your brand can find and work with influencers.
-There is a fair chance you will find Facebook, Instagram, or youtube influencers who are passionate about your niche and hold the key to the trust of your target audience.
+There is a fair chance you will discover Facebook, Instagram, or YouTube influencers who are passionate about your niche and hold the key to the trust of your target audience.

-The key is in finding the right influencer who matches your brand product and values.
+The key is in finding the right influencer who matches your brands’ product and values.
 We have shared a few essential tips to find the best social media influencer for your convenience.

-4 tips leverage the power of micro influencers?
+4 tips to leverage the power of micro-influencers?

-Once you find the right influencer for your niche, it’s time to set your promotions in action.
+Once you find the right influencer for your niche, it’s time to set your promotions into action.

 But, remember!
 Influencer marketing inherently doesn’t work like conventional brand advertising.
 The interaction between the influencer and the audience for the product should be authentic.

-So, let’s take a look at 4 tips to effectively leverage micro influencers without coming up too sales-y for your audience.
+So, let’s take a look at the 4 tips to effectively leverage micro-influencers without coming up too sales-y for your audience.

 1. Use hashtags for user-generated content

-Campaign and brand-specific hashtags are a great way to connect with influencers who are already close to your target audience.
+Campaign and brand-specific hashtags are a great way to connect with influencers already close to your target audience.